luzianscherrer/defichain-compound/README.md

 RPC_URL=http://user:password@localhost:8554

 # Amount of DFI needed before the action is executed
-# Always keeping additional UTXO_BUFFER available for transaction fees
 DFI_COMPOUND_AMOUNT=5
-UTXO_BUFFER=0.5

-# Wallet address of the desktop client (sender) and the
+# Wallet address of the desktop client
-# compounding recipient (DeFiChain native addresses only)
 WALLET_ADDRESS=address

-RECIPIENT_ADDRESS=address
+# Target for compounding action (see documentation)
+TARGET=address or token symbol

 # Logfile and pidfile
 LOGFILE=/tmp/defichain-compound.log